 It always seems to happen at the most public places in the most inconvenient of times, doesn’t it!?

 When I was taking my daughter to preschool I honestly wanted to run and hide!
-But life must go on and my son needed to learn he can’t always get his way and things won’t always go according to his plans.
+But life must go on and my kids need to learn things won’t always go their way.
+Life won’t always go according to plan.

 How to Help Kids Express Big Feelings

-When toddlers feel angry or frustrated their first reaction is to often scream, hit, yell or cry.
-Not the best first reaction for public settings.
+When toddlers feel angry or frustrated their first reaction is to scream, hit, yell or cry.
+Of course this isn’t the best first reaction for public settings, but it’s important for you to understand this from a developmental perspective.

-If you have a toddler, I recommend this strategy for toddler meltdowns!
-If your kids are older, keep reading!
+Please note, if you have a toddler, I highly recommend this strategy for toddler meltdowns!
+If your kids are older, keep reading.

 As kids get older, preschool or elementary age they can start to identify the feelings before an explosion.

-First, they need to be able to identify what anger feels like.
+Before we get to the strategy, kids need to be able to identify what anger, frustration or annoyance feels like.

-Side note: You can do this easily with books!
+You can teach children the skill of feeling identification easily with books!
 See my top 20 books to teach social emotional skills to young kids.

-After they are able to do this, they can be taught how to handle these meltdowns with the strategy below.
+After kids are able to accurately identify their feelings, they can be taught how to handle these big feelings with the strategy below.

-So How Do We Deal With These BIG emotions?
+So How Do We Deal With BIG emotions?

 We all experience emotions like frustration and anger, but it’s how we handle these big emotions that makes the difference.

-As a parent I feel it’s my job to guide my kids and model how to express these BIG emotions in appropriate ways.
+As parents it’s our job to guide our kids and model how to express these BIG emotions in appropriate ways.
 Sometimes this requires patience!

-Here is a strategy I used for many years with my elementary students.
-I worked in the school system as a school psychologist.
+Here is a strategy I used for many years with my elementary students when I worked in the school system as a school psychologist.

 Help kids express big feelings by teaching them to use I-Statements!